COVID-19 cases climb by 3

 Article content

-Algoma Public Health reports three new cases of COVID-19, all from Sault Ste.
+Algoma Public Health reports three new cases of COVID-19, one from Elliot Lake and area and two from Sault Ste.
 Marie and area.

-Two caught the virus from close contact.
-It’s unknown how the other person caught novel coronavirus, APH said Thursday.
+All caught the virus from close contact and are self-isolating, APH reported Thursday evening.

 COVID-19 cases climb by 3 Back to video

-This brings the total number of confirmed cases to 313 since March.
-Forty-four cases are active.
+This brings the total number of confirmed cases to 331 since March.
+Forty-one cases are active.

+APH says four confirmed COVID-19 cases in Algoma have screened positive for a variant of concern.

 There are currently two COVID-19 hospitalizations.
 There have been four deaths in Algoma District.